Factoría de Ficción (TV channel, 2000–2007)

 Factoría de Ficción broadcast mostly Spanish TV shows but also some international programming.
 The episodes of Spanish series were broadcast by this channel about 1–2 weeks after they premiered on Antena 3 and Telecinco.

 It broadcast series such as 7 vidas, Los Serrano, Mis adorables vecinos, Hospital Central, Motivos Personales and The Tribe, as well as older series like Manos a la Obra and Antivicio and the Canadian series Are You Afraid of the Dark?.

-FDF closed on June 1, 2007.
+The channel closed on 1 June 2007 due to contract renewal problems with Digital+.
+On 18 February 2008, Gestevisión Telecinco relaunched its free-to-air TV channel Telecinco Estrellas as FDF Telecinco, and later as the new Factoría de Ficción.